LATEST UPDATES

 Mostly, it is known as "clear cover" or "minimum concrete cover" in general terms on a construction site.

-Why clear cover is important?
+🎯 Purpose of Clear Cover || Why clear cover is important?

-Cover is provided to protect the reinforcing bar (rebar) from corrosion due to weather and fire.
+🛡️ Corrosion protection: Cover is provided to protect the reinforcing bar (rebar) from corrosion due to weather and fire.
 If we don't leave a cover, then the reinforcing bar will stick to the surface of the shuttering and cause rust in the bar after we casting the column or beam and also damage the strength of the column or beam.

-For example, in the case of fire in a building, the metal begins to melt and lose its strength.
+🔥 Fire resistance: For example, in the case of fire in a building, the metal begins to melt and lose its strength.
 Therefore, the clear cover acts as an insulator and prevents from melting.

-This gives more strength to the bars, reduces the chances of slipping and also increases the durability of the bars.
+📏Structural durability: Also increases the durability of the bars.
 This provides adequate embedding for the reinforcing bars to withstand stress without loss of grip.

 How to Define Nominal Cover